-In this episode of our relationship podcast Something Like Marriage, we discuss keeping score in a relationship.
-Some couples call it keeping points.
+Keeping score in a relationship is also what some couples call keeping points.
 I can remember keeping score, and I especially liked it when it served my purposes (wink).
 Jon never really understood the point system, and for a long time was clueless that I was doing such math in my head.

 The question is, how do you know how much something is worth?
 Is making coffee early in the morning equal to changing a diaper?
 Does watching the kids count for as many points if they are napping versus spilling drinks on the carpet while having a popcorn fight?
 Doesn’t a stay-at-home mom or dad automatically get an additional 500 points for dealing with the daily monotony?